 - Receiving student homework and submitting private critiques and feedback

 The more you engage your students, the more they will spend time learning.
 The more they learn, the more value your training becomes to them.

-Gamification isn’t offered by every LMS package, so watch for this feature and select only those packages that can deliver the functionality needed to keep students engaged and on-task.
+Don’t miss out on the benefits of gamification in learning by using an LMS that isn’t compatible.
+Gamification isn’t offered by every LMS package, so watch for this feature and select only those packages that offer the functionality needed to keep students engaged and on-task.